Emma Watson, Tom Hanks’ New Movie ‘The Circle’ Explores Perils Of Social Media

 As a rising star in the company, she witnesses new technologies that could disrupt and destroy the world as we know it.

-In an age of Youtube celebrities and social media superstars, where sharing everything—from your favorite food to selfies on the beach—The Circle perfectly captures the hypocrisy the touchscreen world is caught in.
+In an age of Youtube celebrities and social media superstars, where sharing everything from your favorite food to selfies on the beach, The Circle perfectly captures the hypocrisy the touchscreen world is caught in.

 Director James Ponsoldt is happy about roping in Tom Hanks and Emma Watson for this futuristic thriller.